LegitTalon/get-lifted/README.md

 ## Reflection

-Promises represent (asynchronous) values that can fail.
+Promises are a type that represents (asynchronous) values that can fail.
 > Generic Data <-> String | Ordered data <-> Array
   | Asynchronous Data <-> Promise